gbenroscience/layman/README.md

 #### guide-end
 This is used when the data-guide attribute is set also on this html element.
-It specifies the distance in pixels of a horizontal Guideline from the bottom of its parent and the distance in pixels of a vertical Guideline from the right of its parent You may set it as such: `guide-end: 65px` or `guide-end: 65`
+It specifies the distance in pixels of a horizontal Guideline from the bottom of its parent and the distance in pixels of a vertical Guideline from the right of its parent.<br>
+You may set it as such: `guide-end: 65px` or `guide-end: 65`

 ### Examples

-Below is the source code simple example login interface which you can [view here](https://gbenroscience.github.io/layman/easylogin.html)
+Below is the source code of a simple example login interface which you can [view here](https://gbenroscience.github.io/layman/easylogin.html)

 ```html